 Does Cannabis Help with Migraines and Chronic Headaches?

-Approximately 5% of all medical admissions to hospitals are due to headaches.
-Migraines are a recurring, severe type of headache characterized by attacks that last 4-72 hours, and are “the most common neurological cause of disability in the world.”
+Migraines are a recurring, severe type of headache characterized by attacks that last 4-72 hours.
+According to researchers, migraines are “the most common neurological cause of disability in the world.”

 A study published in July of 2020 looked at the real-time effect of cannabis on headaches and migraines and found that 94% of users experienced relief within a two-hour period.
 Could cannabis offer a healthier, more natural alternative to current pharmacological interventions?